Philip-Meester/skills-github-pages/index.md

-# Welcome to my blog
 ---
+title: Welcome to my blog
+---
-This is a demo blog learning about pages and how I can use them in future projects.
+description: This is a demo blog learning about pages and how I can use them in future projects.
 ---